digiltd/hologram-config/README.md

-#   Hologram / Cortana Styleguide new project setup
+# Styleguide new project setup using Hologram and Cortana

->My basic setup for creating a self updating styleguide using the excellent [Hologram](https://github.com/trulia/hologram) with the [Cortana](https://github.com/Yago/Cortana) theme.
+My basic setup for creating a self updating styleguide using the excellent [Hologram](https://github.com/trulia/hologram) with the [Cortana](https://github.com/Yago/Cortana) theme.

 ## Usage